 Instagram biographies are often one of the first things your Instagram audience will see.
 This is a great opportunity to quickly show them who you are and how you can help them.
 Because it’s limited to just 150 characters, how do you make the most of that little space?
 Here are a couple of tips:

 Your Instagram profile picture also takes up prime real-estate, so it’s important to think about the image you want to use.
-As a business or brand, a logo is a popular and effective option.
+As a business or brand, an Instagram logo is a popular and effective option.

 Instagram offers various features to optimize your profile, why not use them?